blksmk8483/prework-study-guide/README.md

-# <Prework Study Guide Webpage>
+# Prework Study Guide Webpage

 ## Description

 This is the Prework Study Guide for the Online Coding Bootcamp.
 It includes the following:

--HTML
--CSS
--JavaScript
--Git and Github
--How to setup and collaborate on projects
+HTML, CSS, JavaScript, Git and Github, and how to setup and collaborate on projects.

 ## Installation